NickyBobby/rush-hour-skeleton/README.md

     * Three most popular referrers
     * Three most popular user agents.
 We can think of a 'user agent' as the combination of OS and Browser.

 The cross-table methods are currently implemented primarily in Ruby.
 Refactoring will likely focus on pushing this logic deeper in the stack.

-* Iteration 3:
+* Iteration 3: In this iteration, we create a new table in the database: Client.
+A client has two attributes: an identifier and a root_url.
+A client has many PayloadRequests.
+Migrations are added here in order to create the table of clients as well create a foreign key in the table payload_requests.
+The client's identifier should be unique.

 * Iteration 4:
 * Iteration 5:
 * Iteration 6:
 * Iteration 7:
 * Iteration 8:

+### Other Notes:
+The final database structure looks like: